 2 Supervisors are advised to remind candidates that all substances in the examination should be treated with caution.
-Only those tests described in the question paper should be attempted.
 Please also see under 'General Apparatus' on the use of pipette fillers and safety goggles.

 In accordance with COSHH (Control of Substances Hazardous to Health) Regulations, operative in the UK, a hazard appraisal of the examination has been carried out.